Beyoncé Releases New Inspiring Song Ahead Of Surprise "Lion King" Album

 Advertisement

-Both albums will be available to stream on July 19, a day after the film hit theaters on July 18.
+Both albums will be available to stream on 19th July a day after the film hit cinemas.

 Director and producer Jon Favreau previously hinted at the song in an interview with Fandango.
 “There’s a new song that [Beyoncé] performed and wrote in the spirit of the production along with working with Lebo M., who’s part of it with Hans Zimmer,” he said.
 “They were all collaborating with her and helping to bring this new piece of music into a film where there’s already a very established musical personality to the piece.”